digitallyinduced/ihp/Guide/jobs.markdown

 ```
 The action run to create and insert a new value of this job into the database.
 By default, create an empty record and insert it.
 To add more data, define your own implementation.
+See the case study below for a real world example.

 ### TableViewable